 There are a few ways to extend your stay in Sri Lanka longer than the standard 30-day visa.

-You can apply for a 3-month visa at the Sri Lankan Embassy in your home country (if you have one).
-This is a pretty straightforward procedure, and we recommend calling the Sri Lankan mission abroad closest to you beforehand for more information.
+You can already apply for a 3-month visa at the Sri Lankan Embassy in your home country (if you have one).
+This is a straightforward procedure, and we recommend calling the Sri Lankan mission abroad closest to you beforehand for more information.

 Extending your Sri Lanka Tourist visa at the Immigration Department

 When in the country, you can extend for an additional two months to a total of 3 months.
 After this, you extend for 3 months, giving you six months.
 So for the six months in total, you will have to visit the office of the Department of Immigration and Emigration twice or arrange this through a visa processing agency.
 In some cases, we have heard you can even extend your Sri Lankan Tourist Visa to 9 months!

 If you want to extend your visa yourself, you will have to make your way to the office of the Department of Immigration and Emigration in Battaramulla, Colombo.
 This is the official government office where you can extend your visa in Sri Lanka.
 The office is open Monday to Friday from 8:30 am – 4:30 pm, with an hour-long break for lunch in the middle.

 How to get to the Department of Immigration and Emigration in Sri Lanka

 The easiest way to get to the office is using a tuktuk from Tuktuk Rental!
 But otherwise, a taxi service like Uber or PickMe will work too.
 If you are thinking of going by bus, check out the app Colombo Bus Routes or ask around the bus station for the bus to Battaramulla or Passport Office.
 Depending on traffic and where you are coming from in Colombo, this will take from 30min to an hour.
 Remember if you are asking locals to use your best Sri Lankan accent when saying “passport office”.